Existing home sales up 4.3% in October, fifth monthly gain

 CHARLOTTE, N.C.
-(AP) — Sales of existing homes rose for a fifth straight month in October, the National Association of Realtors said Thursday.
+(AP) — Sales of existing homes rose for a fifth straight month in October, the National Association of Realtors said Thursday, reaching a level not seen since before the housing bubble popped 14 years ago.

 Existing homes sales rose 4.3% to an seasonally-adjusted rate of 6.85 million annualized units, the industry trade group said.
 Reflecting the searing-hot housing market, that figure is up 26.6% from a year earlier.